turtle-robot/robot/docs/pyshim_commands.md

 ## `throttle <left> <right>`

-this sets the throttle of the left motor
+this sets the throttle of the left and right motors

 accepts floats between `-1.0` and `1.0`